-Faulty carburetor
+- Faulty carburetor

 When your mower starts and warms up, move the throttle lever off the choke position.
-Choke is only needed for cold starts.
-Black smoke is a sign that the engine is getting too much fuel or not enough air, check out “How to start a lawn mower”.
+A choke is only needed for cold starts.
+Black smoke is a sign that the engine is getting too much fuel or not enough air.
+Check out “How to start a lawn mower”

 Black Smoke – Diagnosing the root cause of black smoke isn’t difficult, but if you need a little video help, check out mower repair video library, it walks you through the diagnosing process step by step, checking the choke, air filter, and carburetor faults.

 Choke Set To “On”

 Choke Control – Turn choke off as the engine warms up.

 Blocked Air Filter

-	The filter should be checked and cleaned every 25 hours and more often in dusty environments, replace every 100 hours.
-Most engine manufactures make it easy for owners to quickly check the air filter.
+The filter should be checked and cleaned every 25 hours and more often in dusty environments, replaced every 100 hours.
+Most engine manufacturers make it easy for owners to quickly check the air filter.
 Filter covers are usually held on by plastic clips or simple wing nuts.

 The easy way to check if the filter is the cause of the black smoke, remove the filter and if the smoke clears, replace the filter.
 Go ahead and remove the filter, run the engine, if the smoke clears, replace that filter.